kitzberger/songs/Blame Us.md

 ### Pre Chorus

 	E   E   Am  Am
-	oh i hope that we don't die, there's so much more to see, G   G   D   D
+	oh i hope this never fades, there's so much we could be, G   G   D   D
-	if we did this'd be one shitty afternoon
+	if it did this'd be one empty memory

 ### Chorus
 	   C              H7